Active Distribution Networks for High-Penetration Renewable Energy Integration: Key Technologies for Panoramic Perception and Flexible Regulation

-With the large-scale integration of high-penetration distributed photovoltaics, wind power, and other renewable energy sources into distribution networks, the operational characteristics of distribution networks have become increasingly complex.
-Issues such as voltage fluctuations, power flow reversal, and power quality degradation have become increasingly prominent, threatening the secure operation of distribution networks.
-Traditional dispatching modes struggle to achieve precise perception and rapid regulation.
-There is an urgent need to construct an active distribution network technical system integrating "panoramic perception—intelligent decision-making—flexible regulation."
+With the large-scale integration of high-penetration distributed photovoltaic, wind power, and other new energy sources into distribution networks, the operational characteristics of distribution networks are becoming increasingly complex.
+Issues such as voltage fluctuations, power flow reversal, and power quality problems are becoming more prominent, threatening the safe operation of distribution networks.
+Traditional dispatching models struggle to achieve precise perception and rapid regulation, making it urgent to construct an active distribution network technology system integrating "panoramic perception - intelligent decision-making - flexible regulation."
+This sub-forum focuses on the key technologies of panoramic perception and flexible regulation for active distribution networks under high-penetration new energy integration, aiming to explore how to enhance the hosting capacity and operational resilience of distribution networks for new energy through high-precision state perception, high-efficiency power flow analysis, and intelligent zone-based regulation.
+Core topics include but are not limited to:

 1. Panoramic state perception and high-precision state estimation for distribution networks

-4. Multi-time-scale flexible regulation and resource coordination
+4. Multi-timescale flexible regulation and resource coordination

 7. Adaptive control of distribution networks for photovoltaic fluctuations and dynamic loads